xnieamo/VulkanClusteredShader/README.md

   <img src="https://github.com/xnieamo/VulkanClusteredShader/blob/master/img/modelExample.gif?raw=true">
 </p>

 So far, I have completed the Vulkan tutorial and generated the above GIF using the code from the tutorial.
 I need to refactor the code because it is currently sitting in a single file, which will lead to headaches later.
 Furthermore, there are no camera controls implemented yet which will also be necessary to build in.
+Furthermore, the current code is just reading in texture color values and not performing any real rendering calculations.

 ### References
 Base code: The code in this repository starts off from and modifies the code from the online Vulkan tutorial by Alexander Overvoorde.